GReaperEx/Brainfunk/tests/README.md

 #Creating tests for Brainfunk

 Simple testing system, but hey, it works.

+Each testcase should have its own directory, everything looks cleaner that way.

 ##Required files
 | Extension | Usefulness |